REF is managed by four UK higher education funding bodies:

 Learn more about Open Access.

-People, Culture and Environment will contribute 25% to the overall quality profile.
-This element will be evidenced by a tightly defined, questionnaire-style template that will focus on demonstrable outcomes at both institution-level (IL) and at the level of disciplinary (DL) submissions, as appropriate.
+Strategy, People and Research Environment (SPRE) will contribute 25% to the overall quality profile.
+This element will be evidenced by a suite of indicators (details TBC) and a statement that will largely follow the REF 2021 template focused on demonstrable outcomes at both institution-level (IL) and unit-level (UL) submissions, as appropriate.

 Sub-panels